n1207n/ios-project-setup/README.md

 - Target schemas setup from local dev to production
 - Environment read from xcconfig file
 - Few base classes
-- No Main Storyboard and Launcherscreen XIB to prefer programmatical UI
+- No Main Storyboard to prefer programmatical UI

 ## Setup ##